 As part of the self-disclosure process a student is expected to submit a written report to the Ability Services office about a difficult medical, physical, sensory, or brain related issue.
-The report is called documentation.
+This kind of summary is often called documentation.
 It’s largely from this paperwork that decisions are made to allow the student certain types of accommodations.
-The documentation should be written by an appropriate expert.
-It should also contain the kinds of detailed information that can allow a reader who is not an expert to: 1.)
+The documentation should be written by an appropriate kind of expert.
+It should present enough detailed information that a reader who is not an expert can: 1.)
 Confirm the issue currently exists; 2.)
-Know how the issue may have a substantial impact on the student at UWRF; and, 3.)
-Understand the kinds of accommodation the student should have for equal access and opportunity.
-Through the following links guidelines are available regarding the kind of expert and detailed information that's expected for some general categories of issues : Learning Disability Guidelines, ADHD Guidelines, Hearing Issue Guidelines, Physical/Mobility/Other Health Guidelines, Psychological/Neurological/Mental Health Guidelines, Brain Injury Guidelines, Vision Issue Guidelines.
+Know how the issue will substantially impact the student at UWRF; and, 3.)
+Understand the kinds of accommodation a student must have for equal access and opportunity.
+For various issues the following links provide guidelines about the kind of expert and types of detailed information that are expected: Learning Disability Guidelines, ADHD Guidelines, Hearing Issue Guidelines, Physical/Mobility/Other Health Guidelines, Psychological/Neurological/Mental Health Guidelines, Brain Injury Guidelines, Vision Issue Guidelines.

-UWRF does not provide such an expert or pay for any related costs.
+UWRF does not provide an expert or pay for any related costs.

-NOTE: Any documentation that Ability Services receives may not receive full consideration if there is not an obvious indication the student actually wants this kind of personal attention.
-This can happen when the person who sends the documentation is a parent, teacher, doctor, or someone else who's trying to be helpful, but the student hasn't been very involved in the process.
-The Ability Services office needs some kind of indication the student does want this kind of attention.
+NOTE: After it's submitted documentation may receive little consideration if the student hasn't provided Ability Services with an obvious indication this kind of personal attention is wanted.
+That can happen when the person who sends the documentation is a parent, teacher, doctor, or anyone else who's trying to be helpful, and the student hasn't been very involved in the process.
+The staff of Ability Services need an indication that the student actually does want this kind of attention.

 Unfortunately, Ability Services often receives documentation that isn’t sufficient.
-This happens be because the experts who write documentation are usually very busy people.
-They can't always remember everything about a student's issue and may not have time to search their records for details.
-It's likely they don't fully understand why Ability Services needs certain kinds of detailed information.
-The experts can also feel uncomfortable about sending a student's personal information to a university.
+This is because the experts who write documentation are usually very busy people.
+They can't always remember everything about a student's issue or have time to search their records for the details.
+It's also likely the experts don't fully understand why Ability Services needs certain kinds of information.
+And they can even feel uncomfortable about sending this kind of personal information in the first place.

 For some kinds of issues it's possible to improve the likelihood of arranging adequate documentation by using a relatively convenient form called the Collaborative Documentation Form.
-On its front side you can explain certain details that an expert often won't automatically explain.
+On the front side you can explain some important things that should often be included in documentation.
 Then give the form to the expert and ask to have the second side filled out.
-Unfortunately, the form may not work for issues that require a lot of numerical information to understand, such as a Learning Disability.
+Unfortunately, the Collaborative Documentation Form may not work for issues that require statistical information to understand them, such as a Learning Disability.
 Before attempting to use the Collaborative Documentation Form it's a good idea to contact Ability Services and ask if it could work for your situation.

 Here are some other common problems that can make it difficult for Ability Services to work with documentation:

-An Individual Educational Plan (IEP), 504 Plan, Transition Plan (ITP), and a Summary of Performances (SOP) are some common kinds of documentation written in K-12 schools before students graduate from high school.
+Individual Educational Plans (IEP), 504 Plans, Transition Plans (ITP), and a Summary of Performances (SOP) are some common kinds of documentation written in K-12 schools before students graduate from high school.
 Often this kind of documentation doesn't have enough information.
-These plans often lack details about a student's issue.
+The paperwork frequently provides few details about a student's issue.
 Or there may be enough details but not an indication the writer really is an expert on the issue.
 Or most of the detailed information may be rather old and not confirm the need for accommodation still exists.
-Anyone with such a plan should submit a copy to Ability Service, but may also need additional documentation to confirm there is a need for accommodations.
+Anyone with such a plan should submit a copy to Ability Service, but may also need to send additional documentation to confirm there's a need for specific kinds of accommodations.

 Arranging and submitting adequate documentation often takes considerable time.
-When students submit documentation that doesn’t have enough information the process of seeking accommodation can become dormant until additional documentation is received.
-Students who want to attempt this process should get it started as soon as possible.
+When students submit documentation that doesn’t seem adequate the process of seeking accommodation can become dormant until additional documentation is received.
+Students who want to attempt this process should start it as soon as possible.